History of American newspapers: The press in western territories

 The first newspaper to be published west of the Mississippi was the Missouri Gazette.
 Its starting issue was published on July 12, 1808, by Joseph Charless, an Irish printer.
-Swayed by Meriweather Lewis to leave his home in Kentucky and start a new paper for the Missouri Territory, Charless was identified by the paper's masthead as "Printer to the Territory".
-The paper published advertisements for domestic help, notice for runaway slaves, public notices, and sales for merchandise like land plots or cattle.
-Newspapers like the Gazette were instrumental in the founding new territories and supporting their stability as they become states.
+Swayed by Meriweather Lewis to leave his home in Kentucky and start a new paper for the Missouri Territory, the paper's masthead identified Charless as "Printer to the Territory".
+The paper published advertisements for domestic help, notices for runaway slaves, public notices, and sales of merchandise such as land plots or cattle.
+Newspapers like the Gazette were instrumental in the founding of new territories and in supporting their stability as they became states.

-In 1849, The Santa Fe New Mexican began its publication in Santa Fe in the New Mexico Territory.
+In 1849, The Santa Fe New Mexican began publication in Santa Fe, New Mexico Territory.
 It has gone on to be the longest-running newspaper west of the Mississippi river, and the longest running paper in the West and Southwestern United States.
 It continues to be one of the most widely distributed papers in the U.S. state of New Mexico, along with the Albuquerque Journal (1880) and Las Cruces Sun-News (1881).

-With westward expansion other territories, like Nebraska, followed in Lewis and Missouri's plan for territory stability and founded a newspaper alongside the opening of the Nebraska Territory in 1854.
-The Nebraska Palladium was a rough newspaper that produced poetry and news from the East, ran advertisements, and created a space for emerging political editorials. that developed a sense of community and cultural influence in the territory.
-Produced during a time when pioneers were far removed from neighbors these early territorial papers brought a sense of community to the territories.
-Because of the information gap felt by new settlers of the territories such as Kansas, Michigan, Nebraska, and Oklahoma there was a mass startup numerous newspapers.
+With westward expansion, other territories, like Nebraska, followed Lewis and Missouri's plan for territorial stability and founded a newspaper alongside the opening of the Nebraska Territory in 1854.
+The Nebraska Palladium was a rough newspaper that published poetry and news from the East, ran advertisements, and created a space for emerging political editorials, helping develop a sense of community and cultural influence in the territory.
+Produced during a time when pioneers were far removed from neighbors, these early territorial papers brought a sense of community to the territories.
+Because of the information gap felt by new settlers in territories such as Kansas, Michigan, Nebraska, and Oklahoma, there was a mass startup of numerous newspapers.
 Frank Luther Mott says, "Wherever a town sprang up, there a printer with a rude press and a 'shirt-tail-full of type' was sure to appear".
-Competition was intense between the large number of pop-up papers and often the papers would fail within a year or be bought out by a rival.
+Competition was intense between the large number of pop-up papers, and often many failed within a year or were bought out by rivals.